kyutai-labs/moshi/README.md

 And then access the web UI on [localhost:8998](http://localhost:8998).
 If your GPU is on a distant machine with no direct access, `--gradio-tunnel` will create a tunnel with a URL accessible from anywhere.
 Keep in mind that this tunnel goes through the US and can add significant latency (up to 500ms from Europe).
-You can use `--gradio-tunnel-token` to set a fixed secret and reuse the same address over time.
+You can use `--gradio-tunnel-token` to set a fixed secret token and reuse the same address over time.
 Alternatively, you might want to use SSH to redirect your connection.

 You can use `--hf-repo` to select a different pretrained model, by setting the proper Hugging Face repository.

-Accessing a server that is not localhost via http may cause issues around using the microphone in the web UI (in some browsers this is only allowed using https).
+Accessing a server that is not localhost via http may cause issues with using the microphone in the web UI (in some browsers this is only allowed using https).